IUKHAN53/peoplespantry/README.md

 9. Access your app on browser with <http://localhost>:{PORT} from .docker/.env}

-10. To run any commands on php artisan open docker shell by running `docker exec -u docker_app_user -it {project name from .docker/.env}_php_service bash`.
+10. To run any commands on php artisan open docker shell by running `docker exec -u docker_app_user -it pp_live_php_service bash`.

 ## Post Installation Instructions